NickAviator/DrawingApp/README.md

 Capabilities:
 1. Select the colour and ink thickness.
-2. Save file, re-open it and.
+2. Save file, re-open it and edit.
 3. Export in 1 of 4 different formats.

 Features: